abgutierrez24/Choose-Your-Own-Adventure/README.md

 # CPTR 142: Project III

 Add information about your project.
-Such as detailed description, known bugs and user operation instructions.
+Such as detailed descriptions, known bugs and user operation instructions.
 This is the file a user will first look at when attempting to run your program.

 ## Terminal Commands